CZ-NIC/mininterface/docs/Supported-types.md

 ![Function](asset/examples-function-with.avif)

 !!!
 Warning
-    When used in a form like this `m.form({'My callback': my_callback)`, the value is left intact.
+    When used in a form like this `m.form({'My callback': my_callback})`, the value is left intact.
 It still points to the function.
-This behaviour might reconsidered and changed.
+This behaviour might be reconsidered and changed.
 (It might make more sense to change it to the return value instead.)

 ### Constraining

-To constraint a value, either pass an enum object, `typing.Literal`, or use handy additional type [SelectTag][mininterface.tag.SelectTag] that might speed you up a bit.
+To constrain a value, either pass an enum object or a `typing.Literal`, or use the handy additional type [SelectTag][mininterface.tag.SelectTag] that might speed you up a bit.

-See the [OptionsType][mininterface.tag.select_tag.OptionsType] help for all the possibilities, here is just a quick hint:
+See the [OptionsType][mininterface.tag.select_tag.OptionsType] help for all the possibilities; here is just a quick hint:

 #### Enums

-CLI shows keys, UI shows values.
-Static values.
+The CLI shows keys, the UI shows values.
+The values are static.
 The program:

 ```python
 class Color(Enum):